By Michael Barrier

 But, as the newspaper reported in that same issue, in a second front-page story, Walt quickly changed his mind.
 He and Lilly were scheduled to spend only one night in Honolulu before sailing to Hilo, on the Big Island of Hawaii, on Friday night.
 Instead, Walt decided to stay in Honolulu until the following Tuesday, so that he could attend a charity event on Saturday, August 18: the opening game of the army's baseball championship series between teams from Fort Shafter and Wheeler Field, an event that was to include not just the game but aerial acrobatics by army pilots.
 The Disneys would not leave for Hilo until the following Tuesday.

-It was to publicize the game that Walt made the drawing of Mickey Mouse above.
+It was to publicize the game that Walt made the drawing of Mickey Mouse at the right.
 As the Advertiser reported:

 Someone suggested that Disney make a sketch of Mickey in connection with the game.
 The only drawback as far as the cartoonist was concerned was the finding of drawing material.